ddaeschler/freshwater_kitty/README.md

 `--port /dev/ttyACM0` when opening the monitor, using your board's actual port.

 After uploading, open the serial monitor and reset the board to see the startup message.
-Trigger the radar sensor and check that the valve and LED turn on immediately.
-Clear the detection area and check that they turn off once the minimum on-time has elapsed.
-The serial messages report each valve state change.
+Check the following behavior against the radar's digital output:

+1. Trigger detection.
+The valve and LED stay off for five seconds, then turn on if the radar is still HIGH when the wait expires.
+2. Try a brief detection with the radar LOW when the wait expires.
+The system returns to idle without opening the valve.
+3. During dispensing, clear detection before five seconds have elapsed.
+The valve stays on until the minimum dispensing time, then closes if the radar is LOW.
+4. Keep detection HIGH.
+The valve closes after ten seconds and remains off during the next five-second detection wait before dispensing again.

+The serial messages report the state transitions and dispensing stop conditions.

 Project headers belong in `include/`, private libraries in `lib/`, and future unit tests in `test/`.
 No automated tests are included yet.